 - A. Engage in conduct that is disorderly.
 Examples of disorderly conduct include but are not limited to: - 1.
 Running in hallways. - 2.
 Making unreasonable noise. - 3.
 Using language or gestures that are profane, lewd, vulgar, abusive or harassing. - 4.
 Obstructing vehicular or pedestrian traffic. - 5.
 Engaging in any willful act which disrupts the normal operation of the Cortland Enlarged City School District community. - 6.
 Trespassing.
-Students are not permitted in any Cortland Enlarged City School District building and grounds, other than the one they regularly attend beyond school hours, without permission from the administration in charge of the building. - B. Engage in conduct that is insubordinate.
+Students are not permitted in any Cortland Enlarged City School District building and grounds, other than the one they regularly attend beyond school hours, without permission from the administration in charge of the building. - 6.7.
+Computer/electronic communication misuse, including any unauthorized use of computers, software, or internet/intranet account; accessing inappropriate websites; or any other violation of the district's acceptable use policy. - B. Engage in conduct that is insubordinate.
 Examples of insubordinate conduct include but are not limited to: - 1.
 Failing to comply with the directions of teachers, school district administrators or other school district personnel in charge of students, or otherwise demonstrating disrespect. - 2.
 Lateness for or missing/leaving class or school district property without permission. - 3.
 Skipping detention. - 4.
 Loitering. - C. Engage in conduct that is disruptive.
 Examples of disruptive conduct include but are not limited to: - 1.
 Failing to comply with the directions of teachers, school district administrators or other school district personnel in charge of students. - 2.
-Communications such as note passing, excessive talking or inappropriate use of technology.

-- 3. Being unprepared for class.

-- 4. Unauthorized use of electronics during regular school hours.

-- 5. Engaging in argumentative behavior.

-D. Engage in conduct that is violent.
-Examples of violent conduct include but are not limited to:

-- 1. Acts of discrimination or harassment, as defined by this code, of students, staff or visitors. - 2.
-Committing an act of violence (such as hitting, kicking, punching, biting, spitting and scratching) upon any school district staff, students or visitors. - 3.
+Communications such as note passing, excessive talking or inappropriate use of technology. - 3.
+Being unprepared for class. - 4.
+Unauthorized use of electronics during regular school hours. - 5.
+Engaging in argumentative behavior. - D. Engage in conduct that is violent.
+Examples of violent conduct include but are not limited to: - 1.
+Acts of discrimination or harassment, as defined by this code, of students, staff or visitors. - 2.
+Committing an act of violence (such as hitting, kicking, punching, biting, spitting and scratching) upon any school district staff, students or visitors or attempting to do so. - 3.
 Possessing a weapon.
 Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school district property or at a school district function. - 4.
 Displaying what appears to be a weapon. - 5.
 Threatening to use any weapon. - 6.
 Intentionally damaging or destroying the personal property of any school district employee or any person lawfully on school property (including graffiti or arson). - 7.
 Intentionally damaging or destroying school district property. - 8.
-Intimidating or threatening to commit an act of violence.
+Intimidating or threatening to commit an act of violence, in person or through the use of technology, including social media.